 In order to minimise chaos once the site grows, I found it effective to separate out thank you pages, landing pages, testing pages and standard legal pages from real website content.
 I did this using sub-pages.
 It makes all the content easier to find.

-Even if you already have content planned, I suggest you use simple placeholder text for now as this can then be part of your Seed Site.
-Once your real site is in place you can go back and replace the placeholder text with proper content.
+Even if you already have content planned, or if you are building a Seed Site, I suggest you use simple placeholder text for now.
+Once your site is in place you can go back and replace the placeholder text with planned content.

 The SEO settings for the parent pages as detailed above, is to ensure that no-one can visit the parent pages, nor stumble across them, nor find them in the search engines.